chartbeat-labs/lein-assembly/README.md

 * Mustache filtering on filenames and text in the files themselves
 * Project dependencies can be externalized into a directory in the archive
 * The project jar or uberjar can be added to the archive
-* A tar or tgz file can be created from the archive
+* A tar, tgz or zip file can be created from the archive
 * Glob filtering on file inclusions
 * unzipping of support archive files that you need in the assembly